This family guide to Kauai post originally appeared on Marcie in Mommyland

 And if you already have dinner plans, you can reserve tickets just for their show.
 And their show is fantastic!

 Not only does it feature Hawaiian hula dancing, but they also feature dancing from Tahiti, Samoa, New Zealand, China, Japan and the Philippines.
 And the food is really good!
+Check out the latest prices and more details.

-Last year, I took my kids to Luau Kalamaku and they LOVED it!
+A couple years ago, I took my kids to Luau Kalamaku and they LOVED it!

 You can ride the Kilohana Plantation Railway train before the luau, which is a total hit with the kids!